Join the Academy

 Catalyst

 The catalyst is the huge event that happens to the protagonist and changes everything.
-It introduces the central conflict they’ll be facing for the rest of the story—the conflict your reader picked up the book for.
+You may also know this as the inciting incident.
+It introduces the central conflict your hero will be facing for the rest of the story—the conflict your reader picked up the book for.
 The catalyst should be so life-changing that there’s no way for your protagonist to go back to life as it was.
 They have to deal with this first.

 Debate